IPL-1 Core Isolated Perfused Lung System for Mouse

 - Simple add-on aerosol nebulizer

-- Multi-gas for hyperoxic, hypercapnic, anesthetic or other alternative gas studies
+- Optional multi-gas inlet adapter for hyperoxic, hypercapnic, anesthetic or other alternative gas studies

 - Drug injection pathway built directly into pulmonary perfusate stream

-- Cannulae are matched to size of mouse vessel and feature tip occlusion protectors and mini ball system which allow cannulae to be fixed—further reduces incidence of vascular occlusion
+- Cannulae are matched to size of mouse vessel and feature tip occlusion protectors and an articulated mini ball system which allow cannulae to be precisely positioned—further reducing incidence of vascular occlusion

 Applications